Don McCullin: Photojournalism

-In 1982 the British government refused to grant McCullin a press pass to cover the Falklands War, claiming the boat was full.
-At the time he believed it was because the Thatcher government felt his images might be too disturbing politically.
+In 1982, the British government refused to grant McCullin a press pass to cover the Falklands War, claiming the boat was full.
+At the time, he believed it was because the Thatcher government felt his images might be too disturbing politically.

 He is the author of a number of books, including The Palestinians (with Jonathan Dimbleby, 1980), Beirut: A City in Crisis (1983) and Don McCullin in Africa (2005).
-His book, Shaped by War (2010) was published to accompany a retrospective exhibition at the Imperial War Museum North, Salford, England in 2010 and then at the Victoria Art Gallery, Bath and the Imperial War Museum, London.
+His book Shaped by War (2010) was published to accompany a retrospective exhibition at the Imperial War Museum North, Salford, England, in 2010 and then at the Victoria Art Gallery, Bath, and the Imperial War Museum, London.
 His most recent publication is Southern Frontiers: A Journey Across the Roman Empire, a poetic and contemplative study of selected Roman and pre-Roman ruins in North Africa and the Middle East.

 In 2012, a documentary film of his life, McCullin, directed by David Morris and Jacqui Morris, was released.
 It was nominated for two BAFTA awards.
 In later years, McCullin has turned to landscape, still-life works and commissioned portraits.
-In November 2015 McCullin was named Photo London Master of Photography for 2016, at the launch of Photo London, an art fair due to open at Somerset House in May 2016.
-A special exhibition dedicated to his work is to be commissioned.
-Asked about the rise of digital photography, he said: "Digital photography can be a totally lying experience – you can move what you want.
-The whole thing can't be trusted really".
+In November 2015, he was named Photo London Master of Photography for 2016.

-Filmed in February 2018 and broadcast in May, the BBC Four documentary The Road To Palmyra saw McCullin visit Syria with historian Dan Cruickshank to see the devastation left by the conflict on the UNESCO listed site of Palmyra.
-Discussing his trip with the Radio Times he spoke of his approach to entering war zones: "I have risked my life endless times, and ended up in hospital with all kinds of burns and shell wounds.
+The BBC Four documentary The Road To Palmyra, filmed in February 2018 and broadcast in May, saw McCullin visit Syria with historian Dan Cruickshank to see the devastation left by the conflict on the UNESCO-listed site of Palmyra.
+Discussing his trip with the Radio Times, McCullin spoke of his approach to entering war zones: "I have risked my life endless times, and ended up in hospital with all kinds of burns and shell wounds.
 I have those reptile eyes that see behind and in front of me.
 I'm constantly trying to stay alive.
 I'm aware of warfare, of hidden mines."